ppy/osu-wiki/wiki/FAQ/en.md

   - **Offline play**, even with osu!account logged-in, **will not be counted**.
 - **Grades given for profile depends on ranked/approved top score grade for a beatmap's difficulty in that game mode, not as whole.**
   - If a beatmap has three(3) ranked difficulties, and SS'ed all three of them in osu!catch; three(3) SS will be given for osu!catch's Ranks section, not just one(1) SS given.
-  - However, if replaying an SS'ed ranked difficulty and gained a new highscore (from better spinner bonus or game modifiers) but was an S, then the SS counter will decrement by one(1) and S counter increment by one(1) instead.
+  - However, if a new highscore (from better spinner bonus or game modifiers) was achieved from replaying an SS'ed ranked difficulty but was an S grade, then the SS counter will decrement by one(1) and S counter increment by one(1) instead.

 ## Performance Points
 _Full explanation: [Performance Points][Performance Points wikilink]_